 Not at Fuqua? - There are also (3) Bloomberg terminals in the Brandaleone Lab for Data and Visualization Services in Bostock Library.
 If you are a Duke undergrad or grad student, you may find it more convenient to use these workstations.

 You need a Bloomberg account, so request Bloomberg Access Instructions at our Circulation Desk or view them online..

 Create an account

-- Log in to a Bloomberg workstation using your Fuqua network, or Bloomberg Duke Walk-in username and password.
-Make sure that the dropdown in the login dialog is set to FUQUA.
+- Log in to a Bloomberg workstation using your Duke Net ID and password.

 - Double-click the Bloomberg icon on the Desktop and press the red CONN/DFLT key on the Bloomberg keyboard to get to the Bloomberg login screen.

 - Create your personal Bloomberg account by clicking the blue “Create a New Login” text at the bottom center of the screen.
 You will need to have a cell phone, or an SMS-enabled device to receive your Account Activation Code from Bloomberg at the end of the account creation process.

 - Detailed account creation instructions are HERE.

 - After you create an account, you can work with this Getting Started Guide.

 If you have previously created auto-updating Excel spreadsheets using the Bloomberg, you will need to install the Bloomberg Excel Add-in to your Windows user profile for each Bloomberg workstation you use.